Internship and Co-op Advice for Transfer Students

 How do you find an internship?

-“Networking is by far the most effective thing,” says Annalee Letchinger, an undergraduate career counselor for the University of Chicago.
+“Networking is by far the most effective thing,” says Annalee Letchinger, an undergraduate career counselor at the University of Chicago.
 She recommends visiting your school’s alumni or career services office to ask about job shadowing programs or the possibility of meeting with alumni in your field.
 Even an informational interview can lead to an internship.
 Or you could use your existing connections to network your way to an internship like Jenny Rapp, a senior at Roger Williams University in Bristol, Rhode Island.
-An accounting and German major, she wanted to use both of her skill sets.
+An Accounting and German major, Rapp wanted to use both of her skill sets.
 Working for the central auditing team at KPMG in Munich, Germany, definitely helped her do that!
 Rapp was fortunate to have an uncle working at KPMG, which led her to such an ideal job.
 “This internship has been my biggest learning opportunity thus far and hopefully just the beginning of my career path,” she says.

 What kinds of internships are there?

-Internships can be full or part time, paid or unpaid.
+Internships can be full- or part-time, paid or unpaid.
 Paid internships are great for your résumé and your bank account, and students often earn enough to pay for textbooks and fees.
 Many companies, however, have been forced to downsize their paid internship programs, if not discontinue them indefinitely, because of the economy.
 As for which industries are hiring, Letchinger says there has been a definite decline in the financial sector.
 “We’re seeing an upsurge in marketing, the nonprofits,” she says.
 “We’re being more creative.”
 Luckily, there are many incredible opportunities for students willing to work for free!
 Museums, art galleries, and concert halls, for example, are nonprofits that generally cannot afford to pay their interns.
 But for students looking for a career in the fine arts, there is hardly a better place to start.
 “Stay positive and be flexible,” says St. Germain.
 “There still are employers who are hiring!”

 What about co-ops?